In this video are some examples of open ended sales questions.

 Availability of Funding

-It is important to ask open ended sales questions to identify if the sales prospect has money to spend.
+It is important to ask to identify if the sales prospect has money to spend.
 This can sometimes seem like a difficult subject to bring up so here are some questions that you would be OK asking and questions that should give you very valuable information.

 What is the range that you are trying to stay within with this purchase?